 What is the difference between a cash register and a POS?

 A cash register is a standalone device primarily used for processing sales transactions and storing cash.
 It typically lacks advanced features such as inventory management and digital payment processing.
-On the other hand, a POS system is a comprehensive software solution that integrates multiple functions including sales processing, inventory tracking, and analytics, often accompanied by hardware such as touchscreen terminals and barcode scanners.
+On the other hand, a POS system is a comprehensive software solution that integrates multiple functions, including sales processing, inventory tracking, and analytics, often accompanied by hardware like touchscreen terminals and barcode scanners.

 What are the disadvantages of a cash register?

-Cash registers have limitations compared to modern point of sale systems.
-They lack advanced functionalities such as inventory management, sales analytics, and digital payment processing, which can hinder business efficiency and growth.
+Cash registers have limitations compared to modern point-of-sale systems.
+They lack advanced functionalities such as inventory management, sales analytics, and digital payment processing, which hinders business efficiency and growth.
 Additionally, cash registers require manual input and calculation, increasing the risk of human error in transactions and accounting processes.

 Do people still use cash registers?